Prashant-xtha1/E-Commerce-Website-Backend/README.md

 `Create`

 **If the package.json file does not include a devEngines field...**
-- npx sequelize-cli migration:generate --name <migration-skeleton>
+- Command `npx sequelize-cli migration:generate --name <migration-skeleton>`
   - in `migration-skeleton` we write our database table name

 **Otherwise**
-- pnpm exec sequelize-cli migration:generate --name <migration-skeleton>
+- Command `pnpm exec sequelize-cli migration:generate --name <migration-skeleton>`

-`Run`
+`Run Migration`

-- npx sequelize-cli db:migrate
+- Command: `npx sequelize-cli db:migrate`

 `Undo` - To undo the latest migration: